OSAS/rh-events/2013/FOSDEM.md

 Testing network stacks requires a fair amount of configuration to be done on multiple machines.
 The configuration itself is a part of the test.
-However, it is often highly dependant on the environment and unfortunately, when the environment changes (due to move to a different hardware/site, changes in the addressing, or simply updates of the operating system) the configuration often breaks.
+However, it is often highly dependent on the environment and unfortunately, when the environment changes (due to move to a different hardware/site, changes in the addressing, or simply updates of the operating system) the configuration often breaks.